 - More than 1,000 electric component manufacturers

 If you’re wondering, there are no EPA standards limiting PFAS discharges by such companies into the air and water.
-However, the EPA introduced a new strategic roadmap on PFAS in October 2021 that set new deadlines for additional regulations on PFAS, and Congress is currently discussing legislation that would place limits on such chemicals into municipal water supplies.
+However, the EPA introduced a new strategic roadmap on PFAS in October 2021 that set new deadlines for additional regulations on PFAS, and Congress is currently discussing legislation that would place limits on such chemicals in municipal water supplies.
 The new infrastructure law passed by Congress also includes funds to address PFAS in communities.

 How Dangerous Are PFAS?

 Currently, research continues on what are believed to be the harmful effects of PFAS on the human body, though many scientists say they still don’t know all the dangers – especially given the fact that the chemical doesn’t break down in any environment.
-Studies have linked the presence of PFAS to low infant birth weights, inhibiting vaccine responses in children, an increasing risk of kidney or testicular cancer, high blood pressure, higher cholesterol levels, and potential liver damage.
-The family of chemicals are also correlated with a greater likelihood of:
+Studies have linked the presence of PFAS to low infant birth weights, inhibiting vaccine responses in children, an increased risk of kidney or testicular cancer, high blood pressure, higher cholesterol levels, and potential liver damage.
+The family of chemicals is also correlated with a greater likelihood of:

 - Heart disease